xunit/xamarinstudio.xunit/README.md

 1. Click Gallery tag, and make sure "All repositories" is selected as Repository.
 1. Choose "xUnit.NET 2 testing framework support" under Testing, and click Install button.

-> If you want to know how to install MonoDevelop 7, you might want to read [this blog post](https://blog.lextudio.com/the-success-of-running-monodevelop-7-on-linux-a55f1469b1d1).
+> You can install MonoDevelop 7 by following the documentation on monodevelop.com, but you might also read [this blog post](https://blog.lextudio.com/the-success-of-running-monodevelop-7-on-linux-a55f1469b1d1) to learn the alternative way.

 Visual Studio for Mac Installation
 ----------------------------------
-> IMPORTANT: Starting from v0.7.6, please download the .mpack files from https://github.com/xunit/xamarinstudio.xunit/releases
+> IMPORTANT: Starting from v0.7.6, please download the .mpack files from https://github.com/xunit/xamarinstudio.xunit/releases so as to use the latest release.
 > Then in Extension Manager you can use "Install from file..." button to manually install this extension.

 1. Open Visual Studio for Mac.